charbelnehme/case-study/README.md

 #### What technologies would this product or service utilise?
 Why are these technologies appropriate for your solution? ####

-Technology must -

-* support scale and drive efficiency through automation
-* enhance credit decisioning
-* utilise data analytics to inform and improve data-driven decision-making through artificial intelligence and machine learning
-* deliver dynamic customer processes to provide a seamless customer experience
-* allow for constant product innovation, which is facilitated through the technology platform being modular in nature
-* provide security and protection of customer data through all layers of the platform.

 Moula relies on third party software for key functions, including Microsoft Azure (for cloud-hosting and data storage), and third-party service providers for key data, including Equifax (for credit information on applicants).
+It is recommended that Moula continues to rely on identical software for the recommended consumer loan product.

-The technology platform should consume data from multiple sources (including third parties like credit bureaus and financial institutions) and, through artificial intelligence, use this data to make data-driven responsible lending decisions.
+The technology stack should consume data from multiple sources (including third parties like credit bureaus and financial institutions) and, through artificial intelligence, use this data to make data-driven responsible lending decisions.

+The technologies that underpin my recommendation for Moula's proposed 'consumer loan' products might be appropriate as they -

+* help support scale and drive efficiency through process automation.
+* enhance credit decision making.
+* utilise data analytics and machine learning to inform and improve data-driven decision-making through artificial intelligence.
+* deliver dynamic customer processes to provide a quick and easy loan application process.

 <br/>
 <div align="right">